Rational-Link/Chainlink-Node-Monitoring-Tutorial/pyroscope/README.md

 Use host.docker.internal if Pyroscope is on your host and Chainlink is in Docker.
 If both are in Docker, use the container name or Docker network alias.

-If docker is configured properly, Visit http://localhost:4040 — you should see chainlink-node in the dropdown.

 ### 3. Verify profiling is active
 ```bash
 docker logs <chainlink-node-name> | grep -i pyroscope